 The course format is a combination of lecture-based and more active learning.
 Attendance and active participation in the class are expected.
-Whenever possible, experiential activities will be prioritized and will include: role-plays, discussion, and analyses of demonstrations.
+Whenever possible, experiential activities will be prioritized and will include: role-plays, video demonstrations, case discussion, and analyses of demonstrations.
 Together we will practice and discuss various psychotherapy techniques.
-To facilitate and fully benefit from these
+To

 My role and responsibilities are as follows: To engage your interest, develop your understanding, and support your exploration of issues in psychotherapy.
-To facilitate your learning by assigning relevant readings, delivering brief lecture-based material (either myself or via an appropriate expert), and focusing on active practice.
+To facilitate your learning by assigning relevant readings, delivering lecture-based material, and focusing on active practice.
 Encourage and foster an open class environment that facilitates lively discussion and role-plays.
+I will provide video demonstrations throughout the course to enhance your learning.
 Be available to answer your questions in class, by email, and by appointment.
 Provide fair evaluation.
 Adhere to this syllabus.
 In exceptional circumstances, changes may need to be made to the syllabus.
 In such cases, I will announce the changes in class as soon as possible.